microsoft/ML-For-Beginners/2-Regression/README.md

-# Regression Models for Machine Learning
+# Regression models for machine learning
 ## Regional topic: Regression models for pumpkin prices in North America 🎃

 In North America, pumpkins are often carved into scary faces for Halloween.
 Let's discover more about these fascinating vegetables!